 And, of course, bees perform the vital service of pollinating fruits, legumes, vegetables and other types of food-producing plants in the course of their business of honey production.

-Hardy Honey Bee Farms is owned and operated by Linda Daleo, and is a member of the Southeastern Michigan Beekeepers Association (SEMBA), Michigan Beekeepers Association (MBA) and the Tri-County Beekeepers Association.
+Hardy Honey Bee Farms is owned and operated by Linda Daleo, and is a member of the Southeastern Michigan Beekeepers Association (SEMBA), Michigan Beekeepers Association (MBA) , Tri-County Beekeepers Association and the Beekeepers Association of Southwest Florida .

 Proudly serves our Michigan Made honey in their restaurants.
 The Marriott’s “Chef Brett” is also using it in his homemade granola recipe.
 The Marriott supports Local Michigan Made Products and the city of Detroit.